 - New Building Update

-The specializations at UND – Health Management & Policy and Population Health Research & Evaluation – have a rural emphasis.
-Rural communities are not identical, as North Dakota illustrates well.
+The specializations at UND are Health Management & Policy and Population Health Research & Evaluation.
+No two communities are not identical, as North Dakota illustrates well.
 There are booming towns in the oil and gas fields, agricultural communities in the rich Red River Valley, American Indian reservations in the central plains, and frontier locales.
-Rural areas are also continually changing in multiple ways including population size, economic basis, and culture.
-How to meet the challenges of change and diversity within rural areas is of particular importance to public health.
-Rural issues affecting population health and the multiple determinants of population health – medical care, public health interventions, the social environment, the physical environment, and individual behavior – are addressed in both specializations.
+These areas are also continually changing in multiple ways including population size, economic basis, and culture.
+How to meet the challenges of change and diversity within the Northern Plains is of particular importance to public health.
+Issues affecting population health and the multiple determinants of population health – medical care, public health interventions, the social environment, the physical environment, and individual behavior – are addressed in both specializations.
 The specializations provide integrative, creative, and practical learning experiences that foster intellectual growth, critical thinking, and practical engagement around issues of population health, particularly in rural areas.
 Graduates are prepared to work in health care delivery organizations, health plans, non-governmental health organizations, and government agencies.
 Students wishing to choose one of these specializations will apply to UND.